vueandme/pizza-components/docs/dough.md

 ### Testing

-Anything that provides a shared behaviour should be extensively tested, so let's not forget to unit test for our new mixin
+Anything that provides a shared behavior should be extensively tested, so let's not forget to unit test for our new mixin

-> When you feel confortable push to git
+> When you feel conformable push to git

 ## Buddy refactor

 Nico from the future is never satisfied, he wants you to:

-- remove the sorting on the List and let the sortind be dictated by API
+- remove the sorting on the List and let the sorting be dictated by API
 - add a loading spinner while the API call is being processed on both lists

 > Don't forget the tests!